 Medicine, just coming out of the dark ages

-The mid XIX-th century were still troubled times for medicine, although the craft had evolved past witchcraft, reading people’s personality by skull shape and so on.
-Evidence-based medicine, the kind that’s assisted by the scientific method was steadily, but surely becoming the way to go in the western world thanks to consistent results.
-For one, autopsies became very common – something that proved to very important for a number of reasons, as we shall learn – and the importance of data was suddenly evident to everyone.
+The mid 19th century were still troubled times for medicine, although the field had evolved past borderline witchcraft.
+Evidence-based medicine, the kind that’s assisted by the scientific method was slowly but surely becoming the way to go in the western world thanks to consistent results.
+For one, autopsies became very common — something that would prove very important for a number of reasons, as we shall learn — and the importance of keeping records was suddenly evident to everyone.
 Dr. Semmelweis was no exception.

-Semmelweis’ doctrine was subsequently accepted by medical science.
+Semmelweis’ doctrine was subsequently accepted by medical science after patients began dying in droves again in the absence of rigorous hand washing.
 His influence on the development of knowledge and control of infection was hailed by Joseph Lister, the father of modern antisepsis: “I think with the greatest admiration of him and his achievement and it fills me with joy that at last he is given the respect due to him.”

 How to wash your hands properly

 In honor of Semmelweis, here’s a guide on how to properly wash your hands:

 - Wet your hands with clean, running water (warm or cold), turn off the tap, and apply soap.

 - Lather your hands by rubbing them together with the soap.
 Be sure to lather the backs of your hands, between your fingers, and under your nails.

 - Scrub your hands for at least 20 seconds.
 Need a timer?
 Hum the “Happy Birthday” song from beginning to end twice.